sentence

 My sentence is for open war.

-10. (now, rare) A pronounced opinion or judgment on a given question. [from 14th c.]
+10. (archaic) A pronounced opinion or judgment on a given question. [from 14th c.]

-• By them [Luther's works] we may pass sentence upon his doctrines.
+By them [Martin Luther's works] we might pass sentence upon his doctrines.

-sentence (sentences, present participle sentencing; past and past participle sentenced)
+sentence (sentences, present participle sentencing; simple past and past participle sentenced)

-1. To declare a sentence on a convicted person; to doom; to condemn to punishment.
+1. (transitive) To declare a sentence on a convicted person; to condemn to punishment.

 The judge sentenced the embezzler to ten years in prison, along with a hefty fine.